PKleinDataSets/StockPriceApp/README.md

 # My Stocks Prices View App

-...Welcome to My Stocks View, a web application designed to provide users with insights into historical stock data.
-This simple ...yet powerful tool allows you to explore closing prices and volumes for various stocks, offering a user-friendly experience for ...both investors and enthusiasts.
+Welcome to My Stocks View, a web application designed to provide users with insights into historical stock data.
+This simple yet powerful tool allows you to explore closing prices and volumes for various stocks, offering a user-friendly experience for both investors and enthusiasts.

 ### Key Features:

 ***Interactive Charts***:
-...Visualize historical stock data through interactive line charts for closing prices and volumes.
+Visualize historical stock data through interactive line charts for closing prices and volumes.
 ***User Input***:
-...Select your preferred stock symbol and date range to tailor the analysis to your needs.
+Select your preferred stock symbol and date range to tailor the analysis to your needs.
 ***Powered by Streamlit***:
-...Built using Streamlit, a Python library that simplifies the creation of web applications.
+Built using Streamlit, a Python library that simplifies the creation of web applications.
 ***Data Source***:
-...Utilizes the Yahoo Finance API (yfinance) for fetching up-to-date stock information.
+Utilizes the Yahoo Finance API (yfinance) for fetching up-to-date stock information.

 ======
 ### How to Use: